Active Learning for Control-Oriented Identification of Nonlinear Systems: Aditional Experiments and Experiment Details

 For both the cartpole experiments and the illustrative example, the initial exploration policy used by $\texttt{ALCOI}$ and approximate $A$-optimal exploration is set to the random exploration policy.

-We deviate from the proposed algorithm in the following respects. \begin{itemize} \item Rather than running the initial policy for $\lfloor N/4 \rfloor$ episodes and the algorithm $\texttt{DOED}_+$ with a budget of $\lfloor N/4 \rfloor$ before running the mixture policy for $\lfloor N/4 \rfloor$ episodes, we run the initial policy for $\lfloor N/2 \rfloor$ episodes and the algorithm $\texttt{DOED}_+$ with a budget of $\lfloor N/2 \rfloor$ episodes, and use all of the collected data to fit the refined estimate. \item We treat the regularization parameter $\lambda$ as a hyperparameter, which we fix to $0.001$ in all experiments, rather than setting it according to \Cref{line:regularizer} from \Cref{alg: ALCOI}. \item The approach of optimism in the face of uncertainty from \Cref{line: optimistic synth} of \Cref{alg: doed} is replace by certainty equivalent synthesis of the exploration policy.
-As the policy class in both experiments consists of all trajectory dependent policies with bounded input energy, we approximate this certainty equivalent synthesis via a receding horizon control procedure.
+We deviate from the proposed algorithm in the following respects. \begin{itemize} \item We use all of the collected data to fit the refined estimate. \item As the policy class in both experiments consists of all trajectory dependent policies with bounded input energy, we approximate this certainty equivalent synthesis via a receding horizon control procedure.
 In particular, at time step $t$ if the current state is $x_t$, the learner solves the problem: